-Turkish journalist detained over social media postings
+Turkish journalist detained, others go on trial

-ANKARA, Turkey (AP) — Turkey’s state-run news agency says police have detained a prominent investigative journalist for questioning over a series of social media postings.
+ISTANBUL (AP) — Police on Thursday detained a prominent investigative journalist for questioning over a series of social media postings, while a novelist and eight of her former colleagues at a now-defunct newspaper went on trial over terror-related charges.

-Anadolu Agency said Thursday Ahmet Sik was detained on suspicion that he insulted the state, its military and police and engaged in terrorist propaganda on Twitter.
+Ahmet Sik, a strong government critic, was detained in Istanbul on suspicion that he “denigrated” the Turkish state, its military and police and engaged in “terrorist propaganda” on Twitter, according to state-run Anadolu Agency.
+The journalist tweeted as he was being taken away: “I’m being taken before a prosecutor for a tweet.”

-Arrests and prosecutions of writers and journalists have added to concerns over the deteriorating state of rights and freedoms in Turkey.
+Meanwhile in Istanbul, the trial opened for novelist Asli Erdogan, writer Necmiye Alpay and seven other editors or senior employees of the pro-Kurdish newspaper Ozgur Gundem.
+They are accused of membership in the outlawed Kurdistan Workers’ Party, or PKK, of threatening Turkey’s unity and engaging in terrorist propaganda.
+They were arrested for their connection to the newspaper, which was closed down in October and which authorities accuse of being a mouthpiece of the PKK.

-His arrest comes as novelist Asli Erdogan and other employees of a pro-Kurdish newspaper were due to appear in court over charges of supporting outlawed Kurdish rebels.
+The defendants have rejected the charges.
+They face life terms in prison if found guilty.

 Most Read Stories